knzhou/academic-kickstart/content/home/lectures.md

 +++

-These are the notes I've taken while learning physics in the UK.
+These are the notes I've taken while learning physics.
 They're very compact and don't usually correspond closely with any particular course; instead they're packed full of all the neat things I've found reading books.
 Currently they weigh in at just over 400,000 words.

 #### Undergraduate (MIT)